arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/opta/tutorials/tank-level-app-note/content.md

   /*
-     The following function allows you to obtain more information related to the state of network and IoT Cloud connection and errors the higher number the more granular information you’ll get.
+     The following function allows you to obtain more information related to the state of the network, the IoT Cloud connection and the errors the higher number the more granular information you’ll get.
      The default is 0 (only errors).
      Maximum is 4